 At this time, the output operation cannot be resumed.
 Restart from the beginning.

-The tape format is the same as that described in 4.4 1 INPUTTING TOOL OFFSETS FROM TAPE on page 143.
+The tape format is the same as that described in 4.4.1 INPUTTING TOOL OFFSETS FROM TAPE.

 4.4.4 OUTPUTTING SETTING DATA AND PARAMETER DATA TO PAPER TAPE